 What ancestry analysis do you provide?

-We provide information about ancestry collaboration with YFull (available now) and FamilyTreeDNA (coming in 2021).
+For Deep and Ultra Deep Whole Genome Sequencing, we provide information about ancestry collaboration with YFull (available now) and FamilyTreeDNA (coming in 2021).
 In particular, we focus on the analysis of paternal and maternal ancestry.
 For male users, we sequence the Y chromosome (Y-CHR) that they inherited from their fathers.
 For both male and female users, we sequence mitochondrial DNA (mtDNA) that was inherited from their mothers.
-This analysis is enabled by 30x Whole Genome Sequencing.
 In contrast to other genetic tests (e.g. 23andMe and AncestryDNA), we discover all genetic variants in Y-DNA and mtDNA.
 We enable our users to easily transfer their genomic data to YFull and FamilyTreeDNA and get access to the world’s largest Y-DNA and mtDNA databases and trace their paternal and maternal ancestry.
 The service also includes the ability to connect with relatives.
 Furthermore, YFull and FamilyTreeDNA offer Nebula Genomics users the opportunity to upgrade their accounts and get access to additional ancestry reporting.
+Basic Whole Genome Sequencing comes with basic, autosomal ancestry reports.

 Will I be able to download my genomic data?